 The surname Auman was first found in Picardy (French: Picardie) in northern France, where the family has been recorded from ancient times.

-Important Dates for the Auman family
+Early History of the Auman family

 This web page shows only a small excerpt of our Auman research.
 Another 85 words (6 lines of text) covering the years 1248 and 1335 are included under the topic Early Auman History in all our PDF Extended History products and printed products wherever possible.